jwashek/exagora.me/_posts/xx22-10-29-assurance-of-salvation.md

 > **8** For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.<br>
 > **9** But he that lacketh these things is blind, and cannot see afar off, and hath forgotten that he was purged from his old sins.

-If we are not growing in the Lord, Peter says we can become barren and unfruitful, we can become blind, and we can even forget Christ has **purged** our sins from us.
+If we are not growing in the Lord, Peter says we can become barren and unfruitful; we can become blind and we can even forget Christ has **purged** our sins from us.
 All of this certainly leading to doubting our salvation or having a lack of assurance.
 Overcome the spiritual stagnation and regain your assurance by growing your faith in Jesus Christ!

 ## Blood Sacrifice
 I thought it necessary to briefly explain how sacrifices worked in the Old Testament and how this differed from the New Testament.
 This will be an important lead-in to the next major section.
 Having a high-level understanding of how sacrifices worked will only make us appreciate the next section even more... so why not, right?

 ### Out with the Old
 The holy of holies (or Most Holy Place) was the inner sanctuary within the [Tabernacle](https://www.thegospelcoalition.org/blogs/justin-taylor/what-does-the-tabernacle-symbolize/), which was essentially a tented palace where the high priest would offer sacrifices to God.
 Inside the Tabernacle, and just before the Most Holy Place, there was a separation by a large veil.
 Behind this veil--and within the Most Holy Place itself--is where the ark of the covenant resided.
 Within the ark was the mercy seat (hopefully you're still with me).
-Now, each year during the [Day of Atonement](https://www.gotquestions.org/Day-Atonement-Yom-Kippur.html), the high priest had to enter into the Most Holy Place and sprinkle the blood of sacrificed bulls and goats upon the mercy seat to atone for the sins of the high priest as well as for the children of Israel.
+Now, each year during the [Day of Atonement](https://www.gotquestions.org/Day-Atonement-Yom-Kippur.html), the high priest had to enter into the Most Holy Place and sprinkle the blood of sacrificed bulls and goats upon the mercy seat to atone for the sins of the high priest as well as for the people of Israel.

 > <u>Leviticus 16:14-16</u><br>
 > **14** And he shall take of the blood of the bullock, and sprinkle it with his finger upon the mercy seat eastward; and before the mercy seat shall he sprinkle of the blood with his finger seven times.<br>